Getting Started

 // Simple handler

-consumer.RegisterHandler("process", func(msg types.Message) error {
+types.RegisterHandler("process", func(ctx context.Context, msg types.Message) error {

 // Process the message